-- Ongoing funding for club core business e.g. coaching fees, social events & activities, mandatory equipment, uniforms, travel expenses to matches, club functions, membership drives and promotional activities for the purpose of attracting and retaining members.
-Membership subsidies, concession fees, and team registrations are considered core business unless part of an initiative targeting a priority population as outlined above. - Equipment: Standard team and individual equipment e.g. balls, bats, first aid kits, coaches boards, stretchers, uniforms, tracksuits, hoodies, specialised equipment that is for the sole use of individual athletes (equipment may be funded if it relates to underrepresented populations as outlined above). - All score boards (portable or fixed, electronic or manual), timers, stop watches, massage tables. - Higher level coach licences and courses including: FFA/AFC Advanced Coaching Courses, AFL Level 3, Cricket Victoria Level 3, Swimming Silver Licence or equivalent in other sports. - Any program that a sport club claims as part of the seasonal allocation discount process.
+• Ongoing funding for club core business (e.g. coaching fees, social events & activities, travel expenses to matches, club functions, membership subsidies, concession fees, team registrations, etc.) unless part of an initiative targeting an underrepresented population as outlined above.

+Standard team and individual equipment & uniforms (e.g. balls, bats, first aid kits, coaches boards, stretchers, jerseys, tracksuits, hoodies, specialised equipment that is for the sole use of individual athletes) unless part of an initiative targeting an underrepresented population as outlined above.

+${\odot}\,$ All score boards (portable or fixed, electronic or manual), timers, stop watches, massage tables.

+Higher level coach licenses and courses including: FFA/AFC Advanced Coaching Courses, AFL Level 3, Cricket Victoria Level 3, Swimming Silver License or equivalent in other sports.

+Any program that a sport club claims as part of the seasonal allocation discount process.
 Programs directed at underrepresented groups are to be supported by either the annual discount, or a community grant, not both.

-All funding applications will be assessed on applicants demonstrated need basis including clubs financial statements and ability to self-fund activities.
+All funding applications will be assessed on applicants demonstrated need basis including club financial statements and ability to self-fund activities.